peter-kish/gloot/docs/item_slot.md

 ## Properties

+* `inventory_path: NodePath` - Path of the inventory that this slot is linked to.
+* `equipped_item: int` - Index of the `InventoryItem` this slot is linked to inside the inventory.
+Use -1 to leave the slot empty.
 * `inventory: Inventory` - An `Inventory` this item slot is linked to.
 * `item: InventoryItem` - The `InventoryItem` held by this slot.